mushrooms growing in bathroom

 Before diving into the possible solution to prevent mushrooms from growing in the bathroom, let’s take a look at why necessary to remove them?

-Cup Mushrooms Growing In Bathroom
+Are Mushrooms Growing In a Bathroom Dangerous?

 According to Hunker, Cup mushrooms can be dangerous and need to be removed as soon as possible to prevent children or pets from accidentally ingesting them.